notcbw/2019_android_walkman/README.md

 ### Key Combo to Fastboot Mode

-Hold Vol- & Next when powering on.
+Hold Vol- & FF when powering on.

 ## Guides